fabiocarlos97/cargo-unmaintained/README.md

 However, use of `GITHUB_TOKEN_PATH` is recommended as it is less likely to leak the token.

 If neither `GITHUB_TOKEN_PATH` nor `GITHUB_TOKEN` is set, but a file exists at
-%LOCALAPPDATA%\cargo-unmaintained\token.txt (Windows) or
-$HOME/.config/cargo-unmaintained/token.txt (Unix), cargo-unmaintained will use that file's contents as a personal access token.
+$HOME/.config/cargo-unmaintained/token.txt, cargo-unmaintained will use that file's contents as a personal access token.

 Unless --no-exit-code is passed, the exit status is 0 if no unmaintained packages were found and no